-- (1) serve as the LWDA's liaison to the State-level EO Officer; - (2) assume responsibility for implementing the State Nondiscrimination Plan at the LWDA level; - (3) ensure that the State procedures for processing Grievances and Complaints are followed: - a. forward all Complaints of discrimination to the State-Level EO Officer; and, - b. after an applicant or participant files a grievance with the LWDA: - 1. serve as the primary contact in communicating with the applicant/ participant; and, - 2. within 60 days of filing a grievance, ensure a formal hearing is held, if the issue is not resolved informally before the date of the hearing. - (4) act as the primary contact for all WIOA equal opportunity-related activities; - (5) work with the staff of the SC Works Centers to: - a. disseminate EO policy to all recipients of WIOA federal financial assistance, to ensure uniformity in EO policy and to make it available to the general public upon request; - b. monitor recipient compliance with nondiscrimination mandates of WIOA and other applicable laws;
+- (1) serve as the LWDA's liaison to the State-level EO Officer; - (2) assume responsibility for implementing the State Nondiscrimination Plan at the LWDA level; - (3) ensure that the State procedures for processing Grievances and Complaints are followed: - a. forward all Complaints of discrimination to the State-Level EO Officer; and, - b. after an applicant or participant files a grievance with the LWDA: - 1. serve as the primary contact in communicating with the applicant/ participant; and, - 2. within 60 days of filing a grievance, ensures a formal hearing is held, if the issue is not resolved informally before the date of the hearing.

+(4) act as the primary contact for all WIOA equal opportunity-related activities;